TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> My public subnets host the Load Balancers and NAT Gateways (the resources which are intended to be public), so, they'll distribute incoming internet traffic to the pods running the application. ➡️ This setup simplifies and centralizes traffic management while keeping our backend pods secure.
+> My public subnets host the Load Balancers and NAT Gateways (the resources which are actually intended to be public), so, they'll distribute incoming internet traffic to the pods running the application. ➡️ This setup simplifies and centralizes traffic management while keeping our backend pods secure.

-> Also, in case the applications in the private subnet wish to connect to the internet, for example for updates, APIs etc., it can be done via the NAT deployed in each public subnet = **secure outbound-only internet access** 👍.
+> Also, in case the applications in the private subnet wish to connect to the internet, for example for updates, APIs etc., it will be done via the NAT deployed in each public subnet

+**secure outbound-only internet access** 👍.

 </br>